 1.2 Values, ethics and anti-oppressive practice

 As a profession, social work requires a specific qualification and registration with a professional regulatory body.
 Without this, people cannot call themselves ‘social workers’.
 Each of the four nations of the UK has a different regulatory body, each with its own set of standards and codes of practice that all registered social workers have to adhere to.
-In Wales, for example, social care workers must ensure their practice is informed by the Care Council for Wales’ Codes of Practice.
-To begin with it is helpful to look at what ‘values’ are, where they come from, the context in which social work values have arisen and how they are being put into practice.and underpinned by the
+In Wales, for example, social care workers must ensure their practice is informed by the Wales’ Codes of Professional Practiceand underpinned by Social Care

 What are social work values?